atreyasha/spp-explainability/docs/develop.md

             2.  always mention \"figure taken from study (year)\" when using external figures

-            3.  fine tune WFSA to mean either automata or automaton
+            3.  fine tune WFSA to mean either automata or automaton, make plural abbreviation clear as well

             4.  remove sub-enumeration for single remarks under a definition